-OTHER INCOME decreased by \$109,000 (19%), from \$578,000 during the six months ended June 30, 1998, to \$469,000 during the six months ended June 30, 1999.
+Other income decreased by \$519,000 (43%) from \$1,206,000 during the nine months ended September 30, 1998 to \$687,000 during the nine months ended September 30, 1999.
 Other income consists of: (i) prepayment fees, (ii) amortization of construction monitoring fees, (iii) late and other loan fees and (iv) miscellaneous collections.
 Since the components of other income are primarily attributable to lending activities, other income will generally fluctuate with the Company's lending activities.

-The decrease was principally attributable to the reduced amount of prepayment fees collected during the six months ended June 30, 1999 of \$362,000 compared to \$408,000 during the six months ended June 30, 1998.
-During the six months ended June 30, 1999 and 1998, 10 and 9 loans in the amount of approximately \$7.8 million and \$8.4 million, respectively, paid in full.
-Prepayment fee income as a percentage of loans which paid in full was less during the six months ended June 30, 1999 than during the six months ended June 30, 1998 because four loans, paid in full during the six months ended June 30, 1999, did not have Yield Maintenance Premiums since these loans had bullet payment requirements at maturity.
+The decrease was principally attributable to the reduced amount of prepayment fees collected during the nine months ended September 30, 1999 of \$494,000 compared to \$953,000 during the nine months ended September 30, 1998.
+During the nine months ended September 30, 1999 and 1998, nine and 10 loans in the amount of approximately \$7.9 million and \$9.8 million, respectively, paid in full prior to their stated maturity.
+Additionally, one of the loans which paid in full during the three months ended September 30, 1998 had a significant penalty.
+Prepayment fee income as a percentage of loans which paid in full was less during the nine months ended September 30, 1999 than during the nine months ended September 30, 1998 because the Yield Maintenance Premiums were not as large due to (i) the lower interest rates on the loans which prepaid and (ii) the higher interest rates on U.S. Treasuries.
 Prepayment fees result in one-time increases in the Company's other income, but will result in a long-term reduction in income if the Company is unable to generate new loans with the proceeds of such prepayments with interest rates equal to or greater than the rates of loans which were prepaid.
 Prepayments generally increase during times of declining interest rates.
-The Company believes that while prepayments continued at accelerated levels during the second quarter of 1999, as a result of changes in the credit markets, the pace of prepayment activity may decrease later in the current fiscal year.
+The Company believes that while prepayments continued at accelerated levels through the second quarter of 1999, as a result of changes in credit markets, the pace of prepayment activity decreased during the third quarter and the Company believes that as a result of the current interest rate environment the prepayment activity may continue at these lower levels during the remainder of the current fiscal year.
 The borrower's decision to prepay will depend on factors such as prepayment penalties and the availability of alternative lending sources.
 As interest rates remained at low levels, borrowers appeared more willing to pay the prepayment penalties in order to obtain the lower interest rate.
 This apparent willingness, coupled with the increased lending competition, could result in higher than anticipated prepayments.
-See "Loan Prepayment Considerations" and "Interest Rate and Prepayment Risk."
-In addition, the decrease was partially due to decreases in other loan-related fees, such as assumption, modification, construction, extension and other fees, decreasing by \$62,000 from \$169,000 during the six months ended June 30, 1998, to \$107,000 during the six months ended June 30, 1999.
+See "- Loan Prepayment Considerations" and

+In addition, the decrease in other income was partially due to decreases in other loan-related fees, such as assumption, modification, construction, extension and other fees, decreasing by \$88,000 from \$205,000 during the nine months ended September 30, 1998 to \$117,000 during the nine months ended September 30, 1999.